Free Tool

 What does it cost the employer to administer?

-Most benefits platforms include DCFSA administration at no additional cost or for a small per-participant fee ($4-$6/month).
-Given the FICA savings typically exceed $200 per participant per year, the ROI is strongly positive even after admin costs.
+Most benefits platforms include DCFSA administration for free or for a small per-participant fee ($4-$6/month).
+FICA savings typically exceed $200 per participant per year, so admin costs pay for themselves several times over.

 Does the Social Security wage base cap affect these savings?

-The 6.2% Social Security portion of FICA only applies to wages up to the Social Security wage base ($168,600 in 2025).
-For employees earning above this threshold, the employer saves only the 1.45% Medicare portion on DCFSA contributions.
-This calculator uses the blended 7.65% rate for simplicity — actual savings may be slightly lower for high earners.
+The 6.2% Social Security portion of FICA only applies to wages up to the wage base ($184,500 in 2026).
+For employees above that threshold, you only save the 1.45% Medicare portion on their DCFSA contributions.
+This calculator uses the blended 7.65% rate for simplicity, so actual savings may be slightly lower for high earners.

 🧾